 - The right to work without obtaining a permit

-The categories of foreigners who will be allowed to work in Serbia without obtaining the Single Permit will be significantly expanded.
+The categories of foreigners who will be allowed to work in Serbia without obtaining the Single Permit is significantly expanded.
 Thus, in the future, foreigners who need a visa to enter Republic of Serbia will be allowed to work in Serbia only on the basis of visa D (long-stay visa), which is issued for a maximum of 180 days.
 Same applies to foreigners who receive a temporary residence permit based on family reunification, property ownership or for the purpose of studying.
 It is quite certain that digital nomads will be able to work in Serbia without obtaining the Single Permit (i.e. solely on the basis of residence permit).
 This will be known for certain when the by-laws are passed, for which the deadline for adoption is 6 months from the date of adoption of the amendments to the law.

 - Permanent residency